 - Malaria Medicine – The price of the medicine varies with different prescriptions.
-These can be anywhere from $5 to $15 a week.
+These can range from $5 to $15 a week.

 - Souvenirs- This expense will depend completely on how much and what you buy.
-Former team members have spent between $50 to $300.
+Former team members have spent between $50 and $300.

 Please take a moment to download and complete the application packet provided and email the completed packet, along with a current photo, resume and three references to: firstname.lastname@example.org Your application will be reviewed by our Abaana’s Hope staff and someone will be in touch with you soon.